Druzai/Bot_Mc_discord/README.md

 ### Lib installation

-Type in command prompt, you must have [requirements.txt](requirements.txt) in root folder of the project.
+Type in command prompt: (you must have [requirements.txt](requirements.txt) in root folder of the project)

 ```
 pip install -r requirements.txt